ABOUT KHAN LAB SCHOOL

 Khan Lab School is an independent school associated with Khan Academy.
 Our purpose is to develop new, personalized practices that center around the student.
 We believe that young people are capable of far more than society currently recognizes, and we create and test learning experiences to share with the world.
 Many of the core principles and ideas to be developed and tested in our school are outlined in Sal Khan’s book, The One World Schoolhouse: Education Reimagined.

-We currently serve 95 students ages 5-14 in Mountain View, California.
+In the coming school year, we will serve 165 students ages 5-16+ in Mountain View, California.
 In keeping with Sal Khan’s One World Schoolhouse philosophy, we provide an extended-year, extended-day, mixed-age program with a project-based learning approach.
 Recognizing that ownership and relationship are the keys to success in learning, our academic experience is coordinated by a team of Advisors, Content Specialists, and Associate Teachers who guide students through gradually increasing levels of independence.

 Our teaching philosophy encourages meaningful inquiry and interdisciplinary work, and we utilize blended learning to meet the needs of each student.
 Thanks to our association with Khan Academy, we are leveraging the power of technology to humanize the classroom.

 To learn more about our Vision & Learning Design, please visit our website: khanlabschool.org

 The role of the KLS CS Intern is to assist in furthering our vision: Designing student-centered global learning experiences, accessible to the world.
 Through the creation of collaborative projects, engaging demonstrations and innovative technology applications, your work will help make the KLS Learning Design accessible to the student community and, potentially, the world.
 This unpaid internship reports to the CS Content Specialist.

 - Join a creative team of lifelong learners in Silicon Valley